Dominic Smith Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 22nd in MLB.

-- The Dodgers' 4.22 team ERA ranks 16th across all league pitching staffs.
+- The Dodgers have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (172 total, 1.2 per game).
+- The Dodgers rank 17th in baseball in home runs surrendered (173 total, 1.2 per game).

-- In his last appearance on Sunday, the right-hander threw seven innings against the Atlanta Braves, allowing one earned run while surrendering three hits.
+- In his last time out on Tuesday, the left-hander tossed five innings against the Miami Marlins, allowing three earned runs while surrendering five hits.

-- The 24-year-old has put up an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .229 batting average against him.
+- In 21 games this season, the 35-year-old has amassed a 2.61 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.